-ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Philosophy 3674G THE PHILOSOPHICAL THOUGHT OF JOHN PAUL II Tuesday (1:30 - 4:30 p.m.)
-St. Peter's Seminary, Room 115 Dr. Michael T. Fox 519-432-1824, ext.
-256 mtfox@uwo.ca Office Hours are at St. Peter's Seminary, Room 107B.
-I have set aside Monday and Wednesday from 10 a.m. to noon and Wednesday from 10 a.m. to 11:00 a.m. as my office hours, but feel free to drop by my office at any time to discuss your insights and questions in philosophy.
-Calendar Description A textual analysis and discussion of John Paul II's pre-pontifical and pontifical writings as they pertain to his philosophical thought.
-(3 hours, half course) Prequisite(s): 3^{rd} or 4^{th} standing in a Philosophy program.
-Course Prerequisites and Antirequisites "Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Philosophy 3674G (570) THE PHILOSOPHICAL THOUGHT OF JOHN PAUL II Wednesday (9:30 a.m. to 12:30 p.m.)
+St. Peter's Seminary, Room 144 Dr. Michael T. Fox 519-432-1824 x 256 mtfox@uwo.ca Office Hours are at St. Peter's Seminary, Room 204.
+I have set aside Mondays from 1:30 p.m. to 2:30 p.m. and Thursdays from 10:00 a.m. to noon as my office hours.
+If these times are not convenient for you, we can arrange another time to meet.
+Calendar Description A textual analysis and discussion of John Paul's pre-pontifical and pontifical writings as they pertain to his philosophical thought.
+(3 hours, half course) $Prerequisite(s): 3^{rd} \text{ or } 4^{th} \text{ standing in a Philosophy program.}$ Course Prerequisites and Antirequisites "Unless you have either the requisites for this course or written special permission from your dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."
-Senate Policy Goals of Course This course will assist students to grow in the following knowledge, skills and attitudes.
+Senate Policy Goals of Course This course will assist students to grow in the following knowledge, skills, and attitudes.
 Knowledge What Should Students Know: